2026 Toyota Sienna Release Date | Price, Specs, Arrival

 Is the Sienna Being Redesigned in 2026?

-The current Sienna generation launched for the 2021 model year, and Toyota typically runs minivan platforms for six to seven years.
-For 2026, Toyota sticks with a refresh-and-refine approach, not a clean-sheet redesign.
+The current Sienna generation started with the 2021 model year and Toyota normally keeps minivan platforms active for around six to seven years.
+For 2026 the focus stays on updates and refinements rather than a complete redesign.

 2026 Toyota Sienna Specs: Hybrid Power, MPG, and Performance